chenjiang1985/cassandra-medusa/README.md

 [storage]
 storage_provider = <Storage system used for backups>
-# storage_provider should be either of "local", "google_storage" or the s3_* values from
+# storage_provider should be either of "local", "google_storage", "aliyun_oss" or the s3_* values from
 # https://github.com/apache/libcloud/blob/trunk/libcloud/storage/types.py#L87-L105
 bucket_name = <Name of the bucket used for storing backups>
 key_file = <JSON key file for service account with access to GCS bucket or AWS credentials file (home-dir/.aws/credentials)>